SciSharp/Torch.NET/README.md

 ## Status

 Torch.NET is currently under very busy construction.
-We estimate to release the first Nuget supporting most of the Torch API in a few weeks.

 ### Completion
 The checked categories have been wrapped.